GettingMarried/GMWiki/Website-Editor-Data-Structure.md

             // Site navigation is based on the blocks above; the order they're in
             // depends on where they appear in the navigation as well "navigation": [
+                // (BE - Subscription Constraint) Offer it only if the subscription is active; Do not render it
+                // if the subscription is inactive;
                 {
                     "title": "About Us",
                     "path": "about-us"